 Necessity might be the mother of invention, but not all of necessity’s offspring bear obvious likenesses.
 Superficially, the newfangled gadget for your smart phone seems pretty far removed from a bird species’ unique beak.

 But underlying commonalities do exist across inventions in technology and biology—and in culture and economics too.
 That’s the hypothesis of a series of science meetings held at SFI over the last couple of years, all on the topic of invention.
-SFI External Professor Manfred Laubichler and his Arizona State University colleague José Lobo want to take the next step in understanding the appearance and persistence of novelty in an April workshop, during which they hope to begin formalizing a general theory of invention.
+SFI External Professor Manfred Laubichler and his Arizona State University colleague José Lobo want to take the next step in understanding the appearance and persistence of novelty in an April 12–14 working group, during which they hope to begin formalizing a general theory of invention.

 This theory, they expect, would offer an overarching framework that encompasses evolutionary steps in biology and chemistry, technological breakthroughs, and cultural revolutions, Laubichler says.
 “At SFI, we are always looking to take qualitative insights and make quantifiable, predictive models,” he says.